harness/developer-hub/docs/cloud-cost-management/5-use-ccm-cost-governance/asset-governance/3-gov-overview.md

   - **Total Active Enforcements** — The total number of active enforcements created to date.
   - **Total Savings** —  The total cost savings achieved from day one to date.
   - **Savings in Timeframe** — The total cost savings achieved in the timeframe selected.
+  - **Evaluations in Timeframe** — Harness supports multiple statuses for Evaluations.
+The overview page now displays a detailed breakdown of evaluation counts by status.
-  - **Evaluations in Timeframe** — The total number of evaluations in the timeframe selected.
+        - Total Evaluations: The total number of evaluations in the timeframe selected.
+        - Success Evaluations: Total number of evaluations with status as "Successful".
+        - Failure Evaluations: Total number of evaluations with status as "Failure".
+        - Partial Success Evaluations: Total number of evaluations with status as "Partial Success".
   - **Savings Breakdown** — A granular graph that shows savings breakdown across different cloud providers and resources.
 You can see savings broken down by:
     - **Cloud Provider**:  This shows total cost savings for each cloud provider.
     - **Resource Type**: This shows total cost savings by resource type .